 How to start sending transactional SMS messages

-One of the best ways to start growing revenue through transactional SMS messages is to use a messaging API; a software service that connects your CRM system or other business application with telecommunication networks.
+One of the best ways to start growing revenue through transactional text messages is to partner with a transactional SMS provider and use their API – a software service that connects your CRM system or other business application with telecommunication networks.
 Messente offers an API for transactional SMS as well as marketing texts and SMS user verification.

-Integration with Messente’s API can be usually be done in just a few hours with the help of a developer.
-Once this is done, you can use the API to start sending transactional SMS.
-You and your developer might want to check out our quickstart guide which explains more.
+Integration with Messente's SMS API can usually be done in just a few hours with the help of a developer.
+Once that's done, you can use the API to start sending your SMS transactional communications right away.
+You and your developer might want to check out our quickstart guide, which explains more.

 Ready to go?
 Sign up to Messente and receive your API key.